 This report on Form 10-Q contains "forward-looking statements" under the Federal securities laws.
-These forward-looking statements address expectations or projections about the future, including the possibility of recording an asset impairment charge relating to our Purification Solutions segment, the assets that could be impacted and the potential magnitude of any such impairment charge; our expectations for overall volumes in the second half of fiscal 2015; factors that are expected to impact profitability of our Reinforcement Materials segment, demand for our mercury removal products and revenue in our Specialty Fluids segment; the amount and timing of the charge to earnings we will record and the cash outlays we will make in connection with the closing of certain manufacturing facilities and restructuring initiatives; our estimated future amortization expenses for our intangible assets; the sufficiency of our cash on hand, cash provided from operations and cash available under our credit facilities to fund our cash requirements; uses of available cash including anticipated capital spending and future cash outlays associated with long-term contractual obligations; our expected tax rate for fiscal 2015; the recoverability of our equity affiliate investment in Orenzuela; and the possible outcome of legal and environmental proceedings.
+These forward-looking statements address expectations or projections about the future, including our expectations for volumes in the Reinforcement Materials and Performance Chemicals segments the fourth quarter of fiscal 2015 and into early fiscal 2016; factors that are expected to impact profitability of our Reinforcement Materials segment, demand for our mercury removal products and near-term operating results in the Purification Solutions segment and results in our Specialty Fluids segment; our expectations concerning our total impairment charges relating to the assets of our Purification Solutions business; the amount and timing of the charge to earnings we will record and the cash outlays we will make in connection with the closing of certain manufacturing facilities and restructuring initiatives; our estimated future amortization expenses for our intangible assets; the sufficiency of our cash on hand, cash provided from operations and cash available under our credit facilities to fund our cash requirements; uses of available cash including anticipated capital spending and future cash outlays associated with long-term contractual obligations; our expected tax rate for fiscal 2015; the recoverability of our equity affiliate investment in Venezuela; and the possible outcome of legal and environmental proceedings.
 From time to time, we also provide forward-looking statements in other materials we release to the public and in oral statements made by authorized officers.